Margot Römer: Art works

 A painting Römer presented in the Associated Graphic Arts Workshop of Luisa Palacios (TAGA).
-The painting is of a urinal inside a see through box wrapped in a bow like a gift.
+The painting is of a urinal inside a see-through box wrapped in a bow like a gift.
 The idea behind this piece was to take an everyday object and give it new meaning.
 In recognition of the iconography of the artist Marcel Duchamp.
-The urinal is painting with black and white stripes externally.
+The urinal is painted with black and white stripes externally.
 While the inside is a mixture of blue, red and magenta.
 This painting comes from Dadaist influences because of the emphasis on the unpredictable and absurd importance of wasted objects.